-This inspection will pick up the alterations and modifications that have been made to the structure of your new home since the frame was originally inspected.
+This stage of our new home building inspections picks up the alterations and modifications that have been made to the structure of new homes by builders since the frame was originally inspected.
 This is very important because most of the above-mentioned trades will cut, check into or drill through any framing members that they need to, to get their service in, regardless of its importance.
 The carpenters will plane back the edged of the studs to straighten the walls.
 Often reducing them to below the minimum design size required.
 It is common for some of the diagonal bracings to be removed to allow for the installation of baths and other fixtures.

 Some of the items reviewed during this inspection are:

-- The wall frames for their compliance with the Building Code with their plumb and straightness and the correct installation of the bracing
+- The frames of the wall for their compliance with the relevant Building Codes with their plumb and straightness and the correct installation of the bracing

 - The window frames for correct installation